About Natural Dreamwork

 MARY JO HEYEN

 Mary Jo Heyen, M.Ed., is a certified practitioner of Natural Dreamwork.
-She has a diverse private practice working with clients of all ages and backgrounds, as well as mentoring new dreamwork practitioners.
+She has a diverse private practice working with dream clients of all ages and backgrounds, as well as mentoring dreamwork practitioners in training.
 Her practice also includes her volunteer work with the dreams and visions of those in hospice, their families and grief groups, honoring the gift of their dreams at this most important threshold.
 Mary Jo offers dream presentations, workshops and classes on a variety of dream-related topics including, “Who Are Those Guys?” based on her dream primer of the same name.
 Her work with dreams has been published in Dream Time, a publication of the International Association for the Study of Dreams (IASD) and she is a Regional Representative of the IASD.
 Working with dream clients in person, phone or Skype you can find out more about her work at: www.maryjoheyen.com.

 Kezia Vida has been studying and working with her dreams intensely for almost 9 years, and been working with clients for the past 4 years.
 She has also engaged in studies with various shamanic practitioners and is interested in the intersections of healing, community, and transformation.
 She coordinates numerous dream related events each year, including dream classes and the annual NOLA Dream Retreat and Dream Caravan.
 You can find her writing and much more at her website, keziavida.com